intechstudio/package-discord/README.md

 - For the NodeJS module, changes are **only** applied after the Editor is restarted.
 - Changes in the preferences window can be seen after a package disable-enable cycle.

+## Know-how

+This package is based on `discord-rpc` which seems to be abandoned.
+Consider changing to this version: https://www.npmjs.com/package/@xhayper/discord-rpc, includes snap support, probably better under linux?